dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 into the working directory.
 These files are:

 - `azure.yaml`; this file tell AZD where to find the .NET Aspire AppHost project.
+- `.azure\config.json`; configuration file that tells AZD what the current active environment is.
 - `.azure\aspireazddev\.env`; this file contains environment specific overrides.
+- `.azure\aspireazddev\config.json`; configuration file that tells AZD which services should have a public endpoint in this environment.

 The `azure.yaml` file has the following contents: